Boating

 NPS Photo

-Currently, boat ramps at Sanford-Yake, Cedar Canyon, and Blue West are open for public use.
+Boating is a great way to escape the summer heat, but keeping safety first ensures everyone has a great experience.
+Boat ramps at Sanford‑Yake, Cedar Canyon, and Blue West are currently open for public use.

 Fritch Fortress boat dock on a foggy morning.
 The lake is a misty blue and very calm.